 - Cause or knowingly permit the use of advertisement, promotion, solicitation, representation, proposal or offer that is untrue, deceptive or misleading; - 2.
-Charge a pharmacist or pharmacy a fee related to the adjudication of a claim, including without limitation a fee for: - a. the submission of a claim, - b. enrollment or participation in a retail pharmacy network, or - c. the development or management of claims processing services or claims payment services related to participation in a retail pharmacy network;

-3. Reimburse a pharmacy or pharmacist in the state an amount less than the amount that the PBM reimburses a pharmacy owned by or under common ownership with a PBM for providing the same covered services.
+Charge a pharmacist or pharmacy a fee related to the adjudication of a claim including without limitation a fee for: - a. the submission of a claim, - b. enrollment or participation in a retail pharmacy network, or - c. the development or management of claims processing services or claims payment services related to participation in a retail pharmacy network; - 3.
+Reimburse a pharmacy or pharmacist in the state an amount less than the amount that the PBM reimburses a pharmacy owned by or under common ownership with a PBM for providing the same covered services.
 The reimbursement amount paid to the pharmacy shall be equal to the reimbursement amount calculated on a per-unit basis using the same generic product identifier or generic code number paid to the PBM-owned or PBM-affiliated pharmacy;

-- 4. Deny a pharmacy the opportunity to participate in any pharmacy network at preferred participation status if the pharmacy is willing to accept the terms and conditions that the PBM has established for other pharmacies as a condition of preferred network participation status; - 5.
-Deny, limit or terminate a pharmacy's contract based on employment status of any employee who has an active license to dispense, despite probation status, with the State Board of Pharmacy; - 6.
-Retroactively deny or reduce reimbursement for a covered service claim after returning a paid claim response as part of the adjudication of the claim, unless: - a. the original claim was submitted fraudulently, or - b. to correct errors identified in an audit, so long as the audit was conducted in compliance with Sections 356.2 and 356.3 of Title 59 of the Oklahoma Statutes;
+- 4. Deny a provider the opportunity to participate in any pharmacy network at preferred participation status if the provider is willing to accept the terms and conditions that the PBM has established for other providers as a condition of preferred network participation status; - 5.
+Deny, limit or terminate a provider's contract based on employment status of any employee who has an active license to dispense, despite probation status, with the State Board of Pharmacy; - 6.
+Retroactively deny or reduce reimbursement for a covered service claim after returning a paid claim response as part of the adjudication of the claim, unless: - a. the original claim was submitted fraudulently, or - b. to correct errors identified in an audit, so long as the audit was conducted in compliance with Sections 356.2 and 356.3 of Title 59 of the Oklahoma Statutes; - 7.
+Fail to make any payment due to a pharmacy or pharmacist for covered services properly rendered in the event a PBM terminates a provider from a pharmacy benefits manager network;

-1 /.
-Fail . to ma ke any payment due to a pharmacy or pharmacist for 2 covered serv rices p roperly rendered in the event a PBM terminates a 3 pharmacy or pharma cist from a pharmacy benefits manager network; or 4 8.
-Cont ractua lly prohibit or penalize a pharmacy or pharmacist 5 for: 6 a. disc losing to an individual information regarding the 7 exis tence and clinical efficacy of a generic 8 equi valent that would be less expensive to the 9 enro llee, 10 (1) under his or her health plan prescription drug 11 benefit, or 12 (2) outside his or her health plan prescription drug 13 benefit, without requesting any health plan 14 reimbursement, 15 than the drug that was originally prescribed, or 16 b. sell ing to an individual, instead of a particular 17 pres cribed drug, a therapeutically equivalent drug 18 that would be less expensive to the enrollee, 19 (1) under his or her health plan prescription drug 20 benefit, or 21 (2) outside his or her health plan prescription drug 22 benefit, without requesting any health plan 23 reimbursement, 24 than the drug that was originally prescribed.
+1 8.
+Conduct or practice sp read pricing, as defined in Section 1 2 2 of this act, in this state; or 3 9.
+Charge a pharmacist or pharmacy a fee related to 4 4 participation in a retail phar macy network including but not limited 5 5 to the following: 6 a. an application f ee, 7 7 b. an enrollment or participation fee, 8 8 c. a credentialing or re-credentialing fee, 9 9 d. a change of owne rship fee, or 10 e. a fee for the de velopment or management of claims 11 11 processing servi ces or claims payment services; or 12 12 10.
+Contractually prohibi t or penalize a pharmacy or pharmacist 13 13 for: 14 a. disclosing to an individual information regarding the 15 existence and cl inical efficacy of a generic 16 equivalent that would be less expensive to the 17 enrollee, 18 18 (1) under his o r her health plan prescription drug 19 benefit, or 20 20 (2) outside his or her health plan prescription drug 21 benefit, wi thout requesting any health plan 22 22 reimburseme nt, 23 23 than the drug that wa s originally prescribed, or 24 24 than the drug that was originally prescribed.

+1

+2

+3

+4

+5

+6

+7

+8

+9

+10

+11 be

+12 iı

+13

+14

+15

+16

+- b. selling to an individual, instead of a particular prescribed drug, a therapeutically equivalent drug that would be less expensive to the enrollee, - (1) under his or her health plan prescription drug benefit, or - (2) outside his or her health plan prescription drug benefit, without requesting any health plan reimbursement,